nitinprakash96/nitinprakash96.github.io/about.md

  Hi, I'm Nitin Prakash.
 I live in Jaipur, India.
 I started out as science person having interest in Chemistry but would eventually go on to pursue Computer Science and Engineering.
 I wrote my very first code in Visual Basic as a school course subject.
 But later on(10 years later duh!)
 I switched to C. I am now quite comfortable with Python, C++ and Go.

- My life(more or less) in bullet points:
+ Some things I am fond of:
- - I read one academic paper a week.
+ - Dogs over cats any day.
  - I workout 6 days a week.
-I can deadlift 200 and squat 150 kgs.
+Would prefer lifting a car over having abs.
  - I like riding motorbikes.
+Kawasaki ZX-10R is amazing.
- - I code for at least 4 hours a day.
+ - Love to listen Linkin Park, Breaking Benjamin and Eminem.

  And also, I like Star Wars.